Topic marker

 A topic marker is a grammatical particle used to mark the topic of a sentence.
-It is found in Japanese, Korean, Quechua, Ryukyuan, Imonda and, to a limited extent, Classical Chinese.
+It is found in Japanese, Korean, Kurdish, Quechua, Ryukyuan, Imonda and to a limited extent Classical Chinese.
 It often overlaps with the subject of a sentence, causing confusion for learners, as most other languages lack it.
 It differs from a subject in that it puts more emphasis on the item and can be used with words in other roles as well.
+Thus, the subject and the object are not always the topic and comment but often have straightforward relationships to them.

 Korean: 은/는

 The topic marker is one of many Korean particles.
 It comes in two varieties based on its phonetic environment: 은 (eun) is used after words that end in a consonant, and 는 (neun) is used after words that end in a vowel.

 Example

 In the following example, "school" (Korean: 학교; Hanja: 學校; RR: hakkyo) is the subject, and it is marked as the topic.

-Japanese: は
+Japanese: は (wa)

 The topic marker is one of many Japanese particles.
-It is written with the hiragana は, which is normally pronounced ha, but when used as a particle is pronounced wa.
-If what is to be the topic would have had が (ga), the subject marker, or を ((w)o), the direct object marker, as its particle, those are replaced by は.
-Other particles (for example: に, と, or で) are not replaced, and は is placed after them.
+It is written with the hiragana は, which is normally pronounced ha, but when used as a particle, it is pronounced wa.
+If what is to be the topic would have had が (ga), the subject marker, or を ((w)o), the direct object marker, as its particle, they are replaced by は.
+Other particles (such as に, と, or で) are not replaced, and は is placed after them.

-The English phrase "as for" is often used to convey the connotation of は, although in many cases this sounds unnatural when used in English.
-It does, however, convey some senses of the particle, one of which is to mark changing topics.
-If a person were speaking about someone else and then switched to referring to themselves, they should say 私は (watashi wa; "as for me...").
-After that, it would not be necessary to mention again that the person is talking about themselves.
+The English phrase "as for" is often used to convey the connotation of は although in many cases it sounds unnatural in English.
+However, it conveys some senses of the particle, one of which is to mark a change of topics.
+If people spoke about someone else and then switched to referring to themselves, they should say 私は (watashi wa; "as for me...").
+Then, it is no longer necessary to mention again that they are talking about themselves.